On why I started writing

 I didn't set out to write a book.

-I set out to understand something I'd been circling for ten years.
+I set out to understand something I'd been circling for years.
 Something I could feel but couldn't quite name.
-It kept showing up in client work, in team conversations, in that weird quiet space after a project ends when you finally have room to think.
+It kept showing up in client work, in team conversations, in that quiet space after a project ends when you finally have room to think.

 The idea wouldn't leave me alone.
 So I started writing.